 Clue 2: The sender’s email address.

-Look at the email header.
-Does the sender’s email address match the name and the domain?
 Here’s an example: an email from Amazon that comes from “noreply@amazon.com” it is legitimate.
 But an email that appears to be from someone at Amazon but was sent from a different domain (not from ...@amazon.com), as in the email in the picture below, is most certainly not from Amazon.
-Phishing example - Amazon Prime (22-12-2015)

 Clue 3: They ask you to send them or verify personal information via email.

-Often, phishing emails claim that there was a problem with your recent purchase or delivery and ask you to resend personal information or just click on a link to resolve it.
 Banks or legitimate e-Commerce representatives will never ask you to do that because companies do not need to verify your information that they already have, as well as they know that handling of personal information via email is unsafe on both sides.
-Facebook phishingPayPal Phishing Example 2015

 Clue 4: They are portraying the situation as very urgent.